JayaswalPrateek/MyCSnotesForME/Cpp.md

 	    delete rectptr;
 	    rectptr = nullptr;
 	    return 0;
 	}
 	```
-- note that when using scope resolution operator `::` to write functions outside the class then don't need to rewrite the default values outside the class
+- note that when using scope resolution operator `::` to write functions outside the class then don't need to rewrite the default values for parameters outside the class
 	- it is considered re declaration of the function
-<mark style="background: #D2B3FFA6;">getters and setters / accessor and mutator</mark>
+- <mark style="background: #D2B3FFA6;">getters and setters / accessor and mutator</mark>
-	- setter functions of a class are public functions that get the value in a function call and assign it to initialize private variables of the class they belong to
+	- <mark style="background: #BBFABBA6;">setter functions of a class are public functions that get the value as a function parameter and assign it to initialize private variables of their class</mark>
-	- getters are functions that just return the value of the private variable
+	- <mark style="background: #BBFABBA6;">getters are public functions that just return the value of the private variable</mark>
-	- if a variable has getter and no setter it becomes read only
+	- <mark style="background: #BBFABBA6;">if a variable has getter and no setter it becomes read only</mark>
-	- if a variable has a setter and no getter then it becomes write only (example passwords)
+	- <mark style="background: #BBFABBA6;">if a variable has a setter and no getter then it becomes write only (example passwords)</mark>
-- we should use constructor to assign default value instead of expecting that setters will always be used before getters
+- we should use constructor to assign default value instead of expecting that setters will always be used before getters and parameterized constructor can call setters as well
 	- if getters are used before setters we might see garbage value and we thus we should assign default values
-	- parameterized constructor can call setters as well
-- ideally a class should have a copy constructor and a parameterized constructor with default values
+- <mark style="background: #BBFABBA6;">ideally a class should have a copy constructor and a parameterized constructor with default values</mark>
-- prefer writing functions outside class
+- <mark style="background: #BBFABBA6;">prefer writing functions outside class</mark>
 	- functions declared outside the class have their machine code outside the main function's machine code
 	- if they are declared in the class they become inline functions and their machine code is inside the machine code of main
 		- inline function cannot have complex logic, so if you have complex logic use scope resolution operator for those functions